lightstep/lightstep-tracer-javascript/README.md

 **Browser-specific initialization options**

+* `instrument_page_load` `bool` - The functionality works for short-page visits in a "traditional" multi-page website.
+However, for a single-page web app where a visit to a single "page" can creates a long-lived single span for the entire session.
+False: automatic disables instrumentation.
+Defaults to true.
+This must be set at initialization, changes after initialization will have no effect.

 * `xhr_instrumentation` `bool` - if false, disables automatic instrumentation of XMLHttpRequests (XHRs).
 This must be set at initialization; changes after initialization will have no effect.
 Defaults to false.

 * `xhr_url_inclusion_patterns` `RegExp[]` - an array of regular expressions used to whitelist URLs for `XMLHttpRequest` auto-instrumentation.
 The default value is wildcard matching all strings.
 For a given URL to be instrumented, it must match at least one regular expression in `xhr_url_inclusion_patterns` and not match any regular expressions in `xhr_url_exclusion_patterns`.